Crystal Freed uses her skill as an attorney to advocate on behalf of victims

 of human trafficking and to organize grass-roots efforts to raise awareness.

 She frequently speaks on the issue of human trafficking and has also planned and organized legal education seminars for attorneys focused on not only representing child victims of human trafficking, but also adult victims as well.
-In 2012, Crystal was appointed to the Jacksonville Human Rights Commission where she serves on its Community Relations Committee.
-She also serves as the co-Chair of the Jacksonville Bar Association’s Human Rights Section.
+In 2012, Crystal was appointed to the Jacksonville Human Rights Commission where she served on its Community Relations Committee.
+She also served as the co-Chair of the Jacksonville Bar Association’s Human Rights Section.
 In 2013, Crystal decided to use the arts as a platform to educate the public on modern-day slavery.
-That led her, in October of that year, to Artworks for Freedom.
-She is the organizing partner of Artworks for Freedom’s North America launch in Florida.
+That led her, in October of that year, to Artworks for Freedom, where she served as its organizing partner for the North America launch in Florida.

 A Message from Crystal